jeremytammik/tbc/a/1961_inst_in_room.md

 **Question:** Strictly speaking, this is not a Revit API issue I'm facing, but after some research I couldn't find the answer here or anywhere else and it's still a challenge related to Revit.

 I'm comparing a family parameter value with values in a spreadsheet so I can update the parameter accordingly if they don't match, but I'm getting weird results when comparing them.
 The snippet below shows how I'm extracting the double value of the `WW_Width` parameter and converting it to millimetres.
-Then, I compare it to the a parsed string with the exact same value as a double, but I get a false result to whether or not they match.
+Then, I compare it to a parsed string with the exact same value as a double, but I get a false result as to whether or not they match.

 <pre class="code">
 &nbsp;&nbsp;<span style="color:blue;">var</span>&nbsp;<span style="color:#1f377f;">famPars</span>&nbsp;=&nbsp;doc.FamilyManager.Parameters;